 • Educational Qualification:- Candidate must pass Class 12 or equivalent examination by scoring qualifying marks in English, Physics, Biology and Chemistry individually.
 In addition, scoring an aggregate of minimum 50% in Chemistry, Biology and Physics is also mandatory for unreserved category candidates.
 Reserved category candidates must score at least 40% while PwD candidates are required to score a minimum of 45% in the qualifying exam.

 • Number of Attempts:- The attempt limit to take NEET UG has been removed.
 Candidates can appear for the exam any number of times as long as they are fulfilling other eligibility criteria of NEET 2019.

 Mode of Payment : Net Banking | Credit Card | Debit Card | Other

-The National Testing Agency (NTA), the regulatory body for NEET 2019, will provide a window of one month to register for NEET UG.
-The application form of NEET 2019 will be issued on November 1, 2018, along with the official brochure for the exam.
-The registration form will only be available in online mode.
-Candidates intending to register for NEET 2019 must apply by November 30, 2018.
+The National Testing Agency (NTA), the regulatory body for NEET 2019, started the registration and application process for NEET UG on November 1, 2018, at 11.30 AM along with the release of the official brochure for the exam.
+NEET 2019 application and registration process is online only.
+Candidates intending to register for NEET 2019 must apply by December 7, 2018.
 The NEET 2019 application fee is INR 1,400 for candidates belonging to unreserved and OBC categories while for reserved and PwD category candidates, the registration fee is INR 750.

 NEET 2019 Preparation Tips are the first step towards qualifying the medical entrance exam.
 However, there is no fixed list of steps that one can follow to qualify NEET 2019 with a good score.
 Every topper of NEET has his/her own story to tell.
 The essential part of this journey is how well candidates utilize their time to achieve the goal of cracking NEET 2019.
 For competitive exams like NEET, aspirants must frame a preparation strategy that allows them to concentrate on each and every concept thoroughly.